Ask any travel insurer and of course they’ll be happy to list all the financial benefits travel insurance can provide.

 - Travel delays

-- Missed flight connections
+- Missed flight connections to special events

 - Rental vehicle excess insurance